WUSTL-Biol4220/home/labs/.old/lab_13.md

-# Lab 12
+# Lab 13

-*Lab 12 GitHub Classroom link:* https://classroom.github.com/a/eSpnynzl
+*Lab 13 GitHub Classroom link:* TBD

 In this lab, we will begin to learn how to program using the Python programming language.
 [Python](https://www.python.org/) is a general-purpose, interpreted, high-level, and scriptable programming language.
 Language features include a rich package management system, object-oriented design, dynamic typing, and garbage collection.

 1. Python interpreter
-2. Variables, operators, if-statements, and functions
+2. Variables
+3. Operators
+4. Containers
+5. Functions
-3. Exercises
+6. Exercises

 ---